İttihadism: Japanophilia

-The CUP, which always greatly admired Japan for modernising itself after the so-called Meiji Restoration of 1867–68, were much impressed by Japan's victory over Russia in the Russo-Japanese War.
-The Young Turks were especially impressed with the way the Japanese had been able to embrace western science and technology without losing their "Eastern spiritual essence", an example that was especially inspiring to them because many in the Ottoman Empire believed that the embrace of western science and technology were diametrically opposed to Islam.
-The fact that an Asian nation like Japan had defeated Russia in 1905, the traditional enemy of the Ottoman Empire was very inspiring to the Unionists, and Unionist newspapers all portrayed Japan's victory as a triumph not only over Russia, but also over western values.
-To the CUP, for whom science was something of a religion, the Japanese example seemed to show how the Ottoman Empire could embrace the science of the west without losing its Islamic identity.
+The CUP, which always greatly admired Japan for modernising itself after the so-called Meiji Restoration of 1867–68, was much impressed by Meiji Japan's victory over the Russian Empire in the Russo-Japanese War.
+The Young Turks were especially impressed with the way the Japanese had embraced western science and technology without losing their "Eastern spiritual essence", an example that was especially inspiring to them because many in the Ottoman Empire believed the embrace of western science and technology to be diametrically opposed to Islam.
+The fact that an Asian nation like Japan had defeated Russia in 1905, the traditional enemy of the Ottoman Empire, was very inspiring to the CUP, and its newspapers all portrayed Japan's victory as a triumph over not only Russia but also western values.
+To the CUP, for which science was something of a religion, the Japanese example seemed to show how the Ottoman Empire could embrace the science of the west without losing its Islamic identity.

-Reflecting this intense Japanophilia, the new regime proclaimed its intention to remake the Ottoman Empire into the "Japan of the Near East".
-In their own minds, the Central Committee of the CUP saw themselves as playing a role analogous to that of the oligarchy of Meiji Japan, and the revolution of 1908 as an event comparable to the brief civil war that had toppled the Tokugawa shogunate in 1867–68.
-One Unionist Colonel Pertev Bey wrote after the revolution of 1908: "We will rise shortly... with the same brilliance as the Rising Sun of the Far East did a few years ago!
+Reflecting the intense Japanophilia, the new regime proclaimed its intention to remake the Ottoman Empire into the "Japan of the Near East".
+In its own mind, the Central Committee of the CUP saw itself as playing a role analogous to that of the oligarchy of Meiji Japan, and the 1908 Young Turk Revolution as an event comparable to the brief civil war that had toppled the Tokugawa shogunate in 1867–68.
+Colonel Pertev Bey wrote after the revolution of 1908: "We will rise shortly... with the same brilliance as the Rising Sun of the Far East did a few years ago!
 In any case, let us not forget that a nation always rises from its own strength!"